All Saints' Day: Spain

 In Spain, el Día de Todos los Santos is a national holiday.
 People take flowers to the graves of dead relatives.
 The play Don Juan Tenorio is traditionally performed.

+Switzerland

+All Saints' Day is a public holiday or 'silent day' in some cantons of Switzerland.It is marked by bringing flowers and lighting candles in cemeteries, attending church services, baking special breads and pastries like Allerheiligenstriezel, Allerheiligenwecken, Allerheiligenzopf, or (Seelen)zopf.
+Originally, these breads were for children and the poor who said a prayer for the dead.

 Americas

 Guatemala

 In Guatemala, All Saints' Day is a national holiday.
 On that day Guatemalans make a special meal called fiambre which is made of cold meats and vegetables; it is customary to visit cemeteries and to leave some of the fiambre for their dead.
 It is also customary to fly kites to help unite the dead with the living.
 There are festivals in towns like Santiago Sacatepéquez and Sumpango, where giant colorful kites are flown.

 Mexico

 All Saints' Day in Mexico coincides with the first day of the Day of the Dead (Día de Muertos) celebration.
-It commemorates children who have died (Dia de los Inocentes) and the second day celebrates all deceased adults.
+It commemorates children who have died (Dia de los Inocentes), and the second day celebrates all deceased adults.

 Philippines

-Allhowtide in the Philippines is variously called "Undás" (from the Spanish Honras, meaning honours, as in "with honours"), "Todos los Santos" (Spanish, "All Saints"), and sometimes "Araw ng mga Patay / Yumao" (Tagalog, "Day of the Dead/Passed Away"), which incorporates All Saints' Day and All Souls' Day.
-Filipinos traditionally observe this day by visiting their family's graves to clean and repair the tombs.
+Allhallowtide in the Philippines is variously called Undás (from the Spanish Honras, meaning 'honours', as in "with honours"), Todos los Santos (Spanish, 'All Saints'), and sometimes Araw ng mga Patay / Yumao (Tagalog, 'Day of the Dead, passed away'), which incorporates All Saints' Day and All Souls' Day.
+Filipinos traditionally observe this day by visiting their families' graves to clean and repair the tombs.
 Prayers for the dead are recited, while offerings are made, the most common being flowers, candles, food, and for Chinese Filipinos, incense and kim.
 Many also spend the day and ensuing night holding reunions at the graves with feasting and merriment.